 The Loss Of Interest

-The loss of interest is reflected in the decline in membership that is echoed by various orders and institutions.
+The loss of interest is reflected in the decline of membership that is echoed by various orders and institutions.
 This indicates a cultural change has caused these declines and therefore, only by adapting to these cultural changes could these declines be potentially reversed.

-There are those who claim the order experiences periodic rises and falls and therefore, its current decline is of no concern as it will presumably rise again.
+There are those who claim the order experiences periodic rises and falls and therefore, its decline is of no concern as it will presumably rise again.
 That’s a misleading and speculative claim, not to mention that it doesn’t explain the declines corresponding in other orders that weren’t corresponding in previous times.
-There is also the fact that this decline has lasted longer than any of the former declines.
+There is also the fact that this decline has lasted longer than any of the former periodic declines.

-There are many cultural changes and Masonic regulations that could be the cause of these declines or at the very least, certainly aren’t helping the growth of Freemasonry.
+There are many cultural changes and Masonic regulations that could be the cause of these declines or at the very least, aren’t helping the growth of Freemasonry.
 For example, the general loss of religion, the exclusion of women from Blue Lodge and its extended branches such as the Scottish Rite and York Rite, its exclusion of homosexuals in areas such as Tennessee and Georgia, it’s exclusion of nontheists, its separation of regular Freemasonry from Prince Hall Masonry, etc.

 Religion is declining while secularism is rising.
 It’s only a matter of time before nontheists outnumber theists.
 By excluding them, it does Freemasonry no good.

 Freemasons of former times believed nontheists incapable of relating to or appreciating its allegories, which incorporate religious concepts and allegories, to convey esoteric truths.
 Furthermore, Masons of old felt nontheists incapable of understanding the moral ramifications of its teachings.
 This presumption is outdated and false.
 A nontheist can appreciate the morality, philosophy, history, allegory, esotericism, and theological motifs of Freemasonry as well as any theist.